-There’s a question most small business owners ask at some point, usually after getting a sales pitch from someone selling one or the other: should I be investing in SEO or Google Ads?
+This is the question most local business owners ask at some point, usually after getting a sales pitch from someone selling one or the other: should I be investing in SEO or Google Ads?
+The honest answer is that they’re not really competing options.
+They do different things, work on different timelines, and carry fundamentally different financial logic.

 Table of Contents